greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Adds a default partition to an existing partition design.
 When data does not match to an existing partition, it is inserted into the default partition.
 Partition designs that do not have a default partition will reject incoming rows that do not match to an existing partition.
 Default partitions must be given a name.

 ADD PARTITION
-:   partition\_element - Using the existing partition type of the table (range or list), defines the boundaries of new partition you are adding.
+:   partition\_element - Using the existing partition type of the table (range or list), defines the boundaries of new partition you are adding.  `ADD PARTITION` acquires an `ACCESS EXCLUSIVE` lock on the parent table.

 :   name - A name for this new partition.